VincenzoImp/onchain-safe-election/README.md

    ```bash
    yarn deploy
    ```
-   Deploys the YourContract.sol to the local network with three hardcoded universities.
+   Deploys the YourContract.sol to the local network.
+Universities need to be added by the president after deployment.

 5. **Launch the application**
    ```bash